IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 **Adaptation becomes more difficult when the people involved are not empowered or self-managing**.
 A Scrum Team is expected to adapt the moment it learns anything new through inspection.

+Coaching
+{: .label .label-yellow }
-There can be challenges with inspection and adaptation, for example,

-Is there an understanding that the plan for a Sprint isn’t set in stone and updating timelines and scope for product delivery is not only normal but also desirable?
+There can be challenges with inspection and adaptation, for example, Is there an understanding that the plan for a Sprint isn’t set in stone and updating timelines and scope for product delivery is not only normal but also desirable?

-- Does the organisation want to deliver on time and scope or do they want to create the best product they possibly can?
+- [ ] Does the organisation want to deliver on time and scope or do they want to create the best product they possibly can?
-- Are the team able to change their ways of working?
+- [ ] Are the team able to change their ways of working?
-- Are stakeholders actively involved and participating in Sprint Reviews?
+- [ ] Are stakeholders actively involved and participating in Sprint Reviews?
-- Are the team creating their own estimates or are estimates imposed on them?
+- [ ] Are the team creating their own estimates or are estimates imposed on them?
-- Are the team trusted to come up with their own solutions?
+- [ ] Are the team trusted to come up with their own solutions?
-- Once a plan has been made, is it difficult to change that plan?
+- [ ] Once a plan has been made, is it difficult to change that plan?
-- Are estimates treated as commitments?
+- [ ] Are estimates treated as commitments?

 ---